ckskynet/Enterprise-Datacenter-Lab/README.md

 A network reconnaissance being performed by Nmap on the Linux Web Server:
 <img src="screenshots/nmapscan.png" alt="an nmap scan being initiated by kali">

-A web vulnerability scan being ran by Nikto on the Linux Web Server:
+A web vulnerability scan being run by Nikto on the Linux Web Server:
 <img src="screenshots/niktorecon.png" alt="a nikto recon being initiated by kali">

 ------------------------------------------------------------------------